eggheads/eggdrop/doc/sphinx_source/modules/mod/channels.rst

 ----------------------

     The following settings are used as default values when you .+chan #chan or .tcl channel add #chan.
+You can modify these default values by adding the below values to your config fil.
 Look in the `Channel Settings`_ for an explanation of each option.

       set default-flood-chan 15:60